albertan017/LLM4Decompile/README.md

 *   ``c_test``: C test assertions.
 *   ``input_asm_prompt``: assembly instructions with prompts, can be derived as in our [preprocessing example](https://github.com/albertan017/LLM4Decompile/blob/main/README.md#3-how-to-use-the-model).

-To run the evaluation on single GPU and single process:
+To run the evaluation on a single GPU and single process:
 ```bash
 cd LLM4Decompile
 python ./evaluation/run_evaluation_llm4decompile_singleGPU.py